ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 ## Deadlines

-You will submit a PA quiz and meet an implementation milestone by Monday at 11:59pm, and submit the rest of the assignment by Wednesday at 11:59pm.
+You will submit a PA quiz and meet an implementation milestone by Monday, Feb 12 at 11:59pm, and submit the rest of the assignment by Wednesday, Feb 14 at 11:59pm.

-## Part I: A Bad Implementation Detector
+## Part I: A Bad (and Good) Implementation Detector

 ### Testing with Properties